The Way of the Gun

-The Way of the Gun is a 2000 American neo-Western action thriller film written and directed by Christopher McQuarrie in his directorial debut.
-It is about two low-level criminals (Ryan Phillippe and Benicio del Toro) who kidnap a woman (Juliette Lewis) pregnant with the child of a mafia money launderer, only to find themselves facing a more complex and dangerous situation than they first realized.
+The Way of the Gun is a 2000 American neo-Western crime drama film written and directed by Christopher McQuarrie in his directorial debut.
+Set in the Southwestern United States, the film follows two low-level criminals (Ryan Phillippe and Benicio del Toro) who kidnap a woman (Juliette Lewis) pregnant with the child of a mafia money launderer, only to find themselves facing a more complex and dangerous situation than they first realized.
 Taye Diggs, Nicky Katt, Scott Wilson, and James Caan play supporting roles.

 The film was released on September 8, 2000, and was a minor commercial success, grossing $13 million against a production budget of $8.5 million.
 The critical reception was mixed, with some critics praising the acting, direction and action sequences, but criticizing the limits of the script, pacing and character development.